-Grasshopper is a virtual phone system for small businesses that doesn't use any equipment or special wiring.
-Instead of connecting with desktop phones like most traditional phone systems do, Grasshopper's virtual service works in conjunction with mobile and home phones.
+Since this is a virtual service, absolutely no equipment or desk phones are needed to use the system.
+Instead of connecting with desk phones like most traditional phone systems do, Grasshopper's virtual service works in conjunction with mobile and home phones.

-When a customer or client calls, the system's automated attendant answers the call and then forwards it to the employee or department they are trying to reach.
+When a customer or client calls, the system's automated attendant answers the call and then forwards it to the appropriate employee or department.
 With this service, employees designate the phone numbers they want their calls forwarded to.
 This could be a mobile device, a home phone or any other phone of their choosing.

 Employees have total control over how calls are routed to them.
 They choose the numbers – up to 15 – they want their calls sent to, in which order those numbers should be rung, how many rings should occur before switching to the next number and when they want calls forwarded to them.
-For example, they can choose to be able to receive calls 24/7, from 9 a.m. to 5 p.m.
-Monday through Friday, or only on the weekends.
+For example, they can choose to receive calls 24/7, from 9 a.m. to 5 p.m. on weekdays, or only on the weekends.

 In addition to each employee having their own extension, employers can create department extensions, such as for sales or customer service.
 Employers then group workers into the proper department and set those employees' numbers to ring when someone tries to reach their department.